nikhilvardhanreddy2007/Comp1110/README.md

 COMP1110 Group Project — Semester 2, 2025-2026

 ## What is this?
+Drawing from our analysis of existing market tools, we hope to develop a refined version that centers on three core factors: privacy, accessibility, and personalization.
+We use manual data entry to ensure a more secure environment.
-A text-based personal budget assistant that lets users log their spending, set budget limits per category, and get alerts when they are overspending.
+Our text-based assistant allows users to log spending, set category limits, and receive overspending alerts within a clean, user-friendly interface.

 ## How to run
 Make sure you have Python 3 installed, then run: